Quality First Teaching Checklist: The 10 Most Effective Strategies For Primary Schools

 - Plan for Error

 - Metacognition and Modelling

 One of the issues with QFT was that everyone had different ideas as to what actually constituted ‘Quality First’ teaching.

 However, we now know from cognitive science that these types of ‘fun’ lessons cause episodic memories, which are heavily tied to their context and do not transfer well into novel situations.
-Superficially, it might seem as if pupils were engaged, but it was unlikely that the lesson would benefit pupils’ learning in the long-term.
+Superficially, it might have seemed as if pupils were engaged, but it was unlikely that the lesson would benefit pupils’ learning in the long-term.

-Find out more: Making Maths Fun: The Best Way To Encourage Learning?
+- Making Maths Fun: The Best Way To Encourage Learning?

 ‘… demands 100% participation from the pupils, and sets high and realistic challenges.
 It does not ‘spoon feed’, it is challenging and demanding; it expects pupils to be able to articulate their ideas, understanding and thinking by actively promoting pupil talk.’